grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 For the name of the Statement to be of any use, it has to describe the expected behavior.
-At minimum, it should describe what happens under what circumstances.
-Let us take a look at one of the names Steve freeman and Nat Pryce came up in their great book Growing Object Oriented Software Guided By Tests:
+At minimum, it should describe what happens under what circumstances. let's take a look at one of the names Steve freeman and Nat Pryce came up in their great book Growing Object Oriented Software Guided By Tests: